Honnappa Bhagavathar

 Chowdasandra Honnappa Bhagavathar (14 January 1915 – 2 October 1992; ಹೊನ್ನಪ್ಪ ಭಾಗವತರು) was an Indian theatre and film actor, producer, musician and singer.
 He was best known as a singer and as one of the pioneers of Kannada cinema.
 He was also active in Tamil cinema.
+Bhagvathar is known for bringing actress Saroja Devi into the industry.
 His son Bharath was also an actor who worked in Kannada films and serials.

 Early life

 He was born in 1915 at Chowdasandra, Nelamangala to Chikkalingappa and Kallamma.
 He weaved for a living.
 At age 5 he lost his father and grew up listening to his mother's Bhajans and music.
-He moved to Bangalore for work, learn classical music, accidentally he met his guru Sambandha Murthy Bhagavathar (Hari katha vidwan in three south Indian languages & also classical musician) in a relative's marriage function and became his disciple for learning classical music.
+He moved to Bangalore for work, learned classical music, then accidentally he met his guru Sambandha Murthy Bhagavathar (Hari katha vidwan in three south Indian languages & also classical musician) in a relative's marriage function and became his disciple for learning classical music.
 He first became a pupil of his relative Murthy, then a pupil of harmonium player Arunachalappa.

 Honappa staged a play in Salem and at the same time M. K. Thyagaraja Bhagavathar, who was a rising star in Tamil cinema, recommended Bhagvathar to director Ellis R. Duncan for a supporting role in his film Ambikapathi.
 Bhagvathar play was a success and he was honoured with the title "Bhagavathar" and was from then on credited as Honnappa Bhagavathar.